lambdamikel/Busch-2090/README.md

 [RC2021/11](https://www.retrochallenge.org/p/entrants-list-202110.html),
 I created a number of YouTube videos documenting the development of a MIDI-based drum computer with the Bubble LED Microtronic.
-This required firmware extensions and additional op-codes to support the implementation the drum computer in Microtronic machine language.
-To conclude the video series and contribution, I also demonstrated how to user the emulator as an external hardware drum module for the original Busch Microtronic.
+This required firmware extensions and additional Microtronic machine language op-codes to support the implementation of the drum computer in Microtronic machine language.
+To conclude the video series and RC2021/11 contribution, I connected a real Microtronic to the Bubble LED Microtronic which used it as an external drum module.
 If this sparks your interest, then please check out [the YouTube playlist.](https://www.youtube.com/playlist?list=PLvdXKcHrGqhfq1AK5TonfBeDN-dWtGDih)

-You can find the required firmware extensions and Microtronic programms [here;](./busch2090-pcb-midi/); they are documented on the [Hackday page.](https://hackaday.io/project/180252-a-retro-authentic-microtronic-emulator)
+You can find the required firmware extensions and Microtronic programms [here](./busch2090-pcb-midi/); they are documented on the [Hackday page.](https://hackaday.io/project/180252-a-retro-authentic-microtronic-emulator)